Business Digitalization in Serbia — Questions and Answers

 The sender must send it before the goods physically set off.
 The carrier must have access to the delivery note during transport and present it in the event of an inspection.

-8. How much time does the recipient have to accept or reject a delivery note?
+8. How long does the recipient have to accept or reject the delivery note?

-The recipient has 8 days from the physical receipt of the goods to check the delivery note and decide whether to accept or reject it.
+The recipient has 8 days from the physical receipt of the goods to review the note and decide whether to accept or reject it.
 If receipt is not confirmed within 30 days, the delivery note ceases to be valid.

-9. What if the internet goes down or the system is unavailable at the time of dispatch?
+9. What if the internet or the system is down at the moment of dispatch?

-Temporary recording of the delivery note in paper form is provided for, with the minimum data defined by the Rulebook.
-Once the system recovers, the data is subsequently entered electronically.
+The note may be recorded temporarily on paper, with the minimum data defined by the Rulebook.
+Once the system is back up, the data is subsequently entered electronically.

-10. Who oversees the application of e-delivery notes?
+10. Who oversees the use of e-delivery notes?

-Application is overseen by the Tax Administration, the road transport inspectorate, the customs administration, and the market inspectorate.
-The carrier must be able to present the delivery note during supervision.
+Enforcement is carried out by the Tax Administration, the road transport inspectorate, the customs authority, and the market inspectorate.
+The carrier must be able to present the delivery note during oversight.

 11. What are the penalties for non-compliance?

-Depending on the offence, penalties range from 50,000 to 2,000,000 RSD.
-The most severe penalties are provided for transporting goods without any delivery note at all.
+Depending on the violation, fines range from 50,000 to 2,000,000 RSD.
+The heaviest penalties are for transporting goods without any delivery note at all.

 12. Is there a tolerance period?

 Yes.
-During the tolerance period, errors in the data are not penalised.
-However, that does not mean you can ignore the system, completely failing to use e-delivery notes is an offence even during the tolerance period.
+During the tolerance period, errors in the data are not penalized.
+However, that does not mean you can ignore the system — not using e-delivery notes at all is a violation even during the tolerance period.

-13. How long is an e-delivery note kept?
+13. How long must an e-delivery note be kept?

-The private sector keeps it for at least 10 years, and the public sector permanently.
-The legal responsibility for retention lies with you, not with the state portal, so keeping your own copy in a DMS or ERP system is recommended.
+The private sector must keep it for at least 10 years, the public sector permanently.
+Legal responsibility for storage lies with you, not with the state portal, so keeping your own copy in a DMS or ERP system is recommended.

-14. Must a courier/delivery service be in the system?
+14. Does a courier or delivery service have to be in the system?

 A courier service is treated as a carrier and must have access to the e-delivery note during transport.
-The sender creates the delivery note, and the courier views it in the designated application.
+The sender creates the note, and the courier views it in the designated app.

 15. What is the difference between an e-delivery note and an e-invoice?

-An e-invoice is a tax and accounting document on the transaction and payment.
+An e-invoice is a tax and accounting document about a transaction and its payment.
 An e-delivery note tracks the physical movement of goods and proves dispatch and receipt.
-Although they use connected infrastructure, they are two different documents.
+Although they use linked infrastructure, they are two different documents.

-16. Must a sole trader use e-delivery notes?
+16. Does a sole trader have to use e-delivery notes?

-If they take part in the movement of goods to which the obligation applies (for example excise goods), then yes, regardless of VAT status.
-For services and activities without movement of goods, the obligation does not apply.
+If they take part in the movement of goods the obligation applies to (for example, excise goods), then yes — regardless of VAT status.
+For services and activities that do not involve the movement of goods, the obligation does not apply.

-17. What is an internal and what is an external delivery note?
+17. What is an internal versus an external delivery note?

 An external delivery note tracks the movement of goods between two different entities.
-An internal one tracks the movement of goods within the same company, for example between warehouses or business units.
-The type must be stated in the delivery note.
+An internal one tracks the movement of goods within the same company — for example, between warehouses or business units.
+The type must always be stated on the note.

 18. Can I integrate e-delivery notes with my ERP or WMS system?

-19. What happens if goods set off without a sent e-delivery note?
+19. What happens if goods set off without an e-delivery note being sent?

-That is an offence with the highest penalties, because during an inspection the carrier has no valid document.
-That is why the delivery note must be sent and available before the goods depart.
+That is a violation carrying the highest penalties, because the carrier has no valid document during an inspection.
+This is why the note must be sent and available before the goods depart.

 20. How should a company prepare for 1 October 2027?

-It should establish a routine of sending the delivery note before dispatch, checking and accepting received delivery notes in good time, and reliable archiving.
-Companies that already use e-invoices and have a DMS make the transition far more easily.
+You should establish a routine of sending the note before dispatch, reviewing and accepting incoming notes on time, and archiving reliably.
+Companies that already use e-invoices and have a DMS make the transition much more easily.

 1. What is electronic archiving?

-Electronic archiving is the classification, sorting, reliable retention, and ensuring of the availability of documents created in electronic form.
-The goal is for the document to remain legible, unaltered, and accessible throughout the entire prescribed retention period.
+Electronic archiving is the classification, sorting, reliable storage, and ensured availability of documents created in electronic form.
+The goal is for a document to remain legible, unchanged, and accessible throughout the entire prescribed retention period.

-2. Since when has electronic archiving been mandatory in Serbia?
+2. When did electronic archiving become mandatory in Serbia?

 It has been mandatory since 1 January 2024.
-Documents created in digital form from that date must be archived exclusively electronically, printing an electronic document is no longer sufficient.
+Documents created in digital form from that date must be archived electronically only — printing out an electronic document is no longer sufficient.

 3. Which law governs electronic archiving?